uploadcare/uploadcare-php/README.md

 $api->request($method, $path, $data = array(), $headers = array());
 ```

-Don't forget, that each API url has it's own allowed methods.
+Don't forget, that each API URI has it's own allowed methods.

 If method is not allowed exceptions will be thrown.

 Ok, lets do some requests.
 This is request to index (https://api.uploadcare.com).

-This will return an stdClass with information about urls you can request.
+This will return an stdClass with information about URLs you can request.

 This is not really valuable data.